 Students should look good and feel comfortable at school.
 Students should be well groomed, and wear modest clothing.
 Shorts should reach mid-thigh and skirts should be near the knee.
 Pants should be worn securely around the waist and shirts should cover the tops of pants in the back when sitting down.
-Bare midriffs, tank tops, see-through or net fabrics, halter-tops, off the shoulder, low cut tops and muscle shirts are prohibited.
-Pants and shirts with large holes are not appropriate school dress, nor is clothing that displays inappropriate words or sayings.
+Bare midriffs, tank tops, see-through or net fabrics, halter-tops, off the shoulder, low cut tops and muscle shirts are discouraged.
+Pants and shirts with large holes are not appropriate school dress, nor is clothing that distracts from learning.
 Shoes must be worn at all times.
 Athletic shoes are suggested for PE days.
 Hats are not to be worn in the building.
 Exceptions may be made for special activities.

 Lunch and Breakfast Information

 Payment envelopes are in a basket on the office counter.
 Fill out the information on the envelope and put it in the payment basket on the counter.
 You will be notified through PowerSchool when lunch money is running low.
 If you would like to try for Free and Reduced lunch, forms can be filled out on the district website: https://www.ccsdut.org/Page/160

 LUNCH COST PER DAY: Child $2.05 Adult $3.50 Milk $0.35